 The CIA's Internet pages indicate that military expenditure in Mozambique came to US \$110 million in 1993, or 7.3 per cent of GDP.
-This is close to the rate indicated by the ACDA and considerably lower than the rate calculated by the SIPRI.
+This is close to the rate indicated by the ACDA and only slightly lower than the rate calculated by the SIPRI after the downwards revisions made in the latest edition of the SIPRI yearbook (1996).

 In December 1994, Ådne Cappelen, Statistics Norway, was involved in a project for the Norwegian Directorate for Development Cooperation in Mozambique and in Maputo had access to the national budgets.
 Based on the statistical annex in his report (Cappelen (1994)), I was able to gain access to consistent time series for military expenditure in the period 1986 through 1994, with the last year an estimate.
-The rates I have calculated with the help of data from the national budgets are in accord with the SIPRI's rates with the exception of the latter part of the period for which my rates are considerably lower.
-However, my calculations are very close to those provided by both the ACDA and the CIA's Internet pages.
+The rates I have calculated with the help of data from the national budgets are in accord with the SIPRI's rates and very close to those provided by both the ACDA and the CIA's Internet pages.
 Moreover, I have had access to a report from the Ministry of Foreign Affairs in Denmark (1995) which shows military expenditure as a percentage of government expenditure for the period 1990 to 1995, with the last two years presented as estimates.
 These calculations are considerably higher than the rates I have computed, but it is uncertain what is included in government expenditure.

-Access to data on military expenditure in Mozambique has improved substantially over the past two years even though there are some shortcomings.
-The time series are short, only eight years, but there is now greater accord between the sources.
+Access to data on military expenditure in Mozambique has improved substantially over the past three years even though there are some shortcomings.
+The time series are short, only ten years, but there is now greater accord between the sources.
 When I carried out my earlier analysis of military expenditure in 1994, the situation was extremely unsatisfactory.
 The figures provided by the three sources that had information on military expenditure in Mozambique showed considerable variations, a factor which made it difficult to judge the credibility of the material.
 Information was lacking for long periods.
-The indicator for military expenditure in escudos, the IISS and 10.4 (ACDA).
+The indicator for military expenditure/GDP varied considerably in 1985, the only year for which all sources had information: 7.4 (SIPRI), 9.4 (IISS) and 10.4 (ACDA).
 The fact that the SIPRI presented the figure for military expenditure in escudos, the IISS in meticais and the ACDA only in US dollars further exacerbated the problems.
-Taking into account that the country was ravaged by war since the end of the 1970s, it is not surprising that the data situation is poor and military expenditure high.
+Taking into account that the country was ravaged by war since the 1970s, it is not surprising that the data situation is poor and military expenditure high.
 It is therefore encouraging to see progress in the area of data availability.
-As shown in table 3.1.3, it has now been possible to compute the indicator for military expenditure in relation to social expenditure.
+The military burden (military expenditure/GDP) in Mozambique has declined steadily since 1990.
+In the latter period costs of a demobilization programme has been included in the figures for military expenditure.
+As shown in table 3.1.5, it has now been possible to compute the indicator for military expenditure in relation to social expenditure.
 This rate is very high, but has exhibited a downward trend in the 1990s.
+However, the budget for 1996 shows that military expenditure as a percentage of expenditure for health and education is estimated at around 230 per cent and thereby represents a sharp increase.
 Infant mortality is among the highest in our main partner countries for development assistance, and the primary education rate has not picked up again to any extent following the sharp fall at the beginning of the 1980s.
 With the onset of peace, it is possible to transfer more resources from defence to the social sectors.
 However, there is still a need for better statistical material in order to determine how much is actually allocated to each sector.